terodox/terodox.tech/content/posts/2020-01-26--lit-html-part-3/index.md

 ## `this` context in an event

-The `this` context for an event handler can be set by using the `eventContext` options passed as a third parameter to the render function.
+The `this` context for an event handler can be set by using the `eventContext` property of the options object passed as a third parameter to the render function.
 This allows you to directly control the `this` context that the event handler will have when it is invoked.
-This is similar to using `handler.bind(this)`.
+This is similar to using `handleClick.bind(this)`.

 Quick example: